-O man! how can I hold talk with thee, who hast not lain upon a bed, expectant, fearful, of thou knowst not what; tremulous; stammering foolish words in pretence of conversation ; thine eyes hard shut lest thou shouldst see thy lover move and perhaps (oh, worst of woes !), frighten him from thee ; fearful, oh ! infinitely fearful lest he should not love thee after all, fearful lest he should fear, lest he should leave it for thee to say the soft words (oh, the burning cheeks, the bitten lips !) whose hidden fire shall kindle the great blaze ?
-How talk with thee, whose quickened hearing has not known him creep ever closer, yet afraid to touch thee, has not heard the rushing of his heart, the shortening of his breath ?
-How talk, if thou have not felt one trembling foot seek thine, one hand steal near thee and yet nearer ?
-Till thou feel the tremor of his body ; till his hot breath stir thine hair !
-Why, neither thou nor I can tell of that swift attack (is it a minute or an hour ?) when without word spoken the bonds of convention snap - hast thou seen a village, with its smug Swiss thieves, whelmed by the avalanche, the avalanche of elemental force, the avalanche of God ?
-Nay, I remember nothing ; I know I found myself naked in his naked arms, his giant member still throbbing and beating in my flooded bowels, and the world aswim before mine eyes.
+O man!
+How can I hold talk with thee, who hast not lain upon a bed, expectant, fearful, of thou knowst not what; tremulous; stammering foolish words in pretence of conversation; thine eyes hard shut lest thou shouldst see thy lover move and perhaps (oh, worst of woes!), frighten him from thee; fearful, oh!
+Infinitely fearful lest he should not love thee after all, soft words (oh, the burning cheeks, the bitten lips!) whose hidden fire shall kindle the great blaze?
+How talk with thee, whose quickened hearing has not known him creep ever closer, yet afraid to touch thee, has not heard the rushing of his heart, the shortening of his breath?
+How talk, if thou have not felt one trembling foot seed thine, one hand steal near thee and yet nearer?
+Till thou feel the tremor of his body; till his hot breath stir thine hair!
+Why, neither thou nor I can tell of that swift attack (is it a minute or an hour?) when without word spoken the bonds of convention snap - hast thou seen a village, with its smug Swiss thieves, whelmed by the avalanche, the avalanche of elemental force, the avalanche of God?
+Nay, I remember nothing; I know I found myself naked in his naked arms, his giant member still throbbing and beating in my flooded bowels, and the world was aswim before mine eyes.

-I tell thee, man, that the first kiss of man to man is more than the most elaborately manipulated orgasm that the most accomplished and most passionate courtesan can devise 9.
-That is, it is not a physical, but a spiritual pleasure.
+I tell thee, man, that the first kiss of man to man is more than the most elaborately manipulated orgasm that the most accomplished and most passionate courtesan can devise.
+That is, it is not a physical 13, but a spiritual pleasure.

-I tell thee, as I walk the sunsmitten streets of Mandalay, where lives a boy I love, that the very foundations of the soul tremble as mine eyes fall upon him.
+I tell thee, as I walk the sun-smitten streets of Mandalay, where lives a boy I love, that the very foundation of the soul tremble as mine eyes fall upon him.

-I have never spoken to him ; I doubt if I could command myself to speak to him.
-Have I faced death in a hundred forms, and never winced 10, to fear (at last) the frown of a Nubian slave ?
-Strange, friend monometallist !
-But true !
+I have never spoken to him; I doubt if I could command myself to speak to him.
+Have I faced death in a hundred forms, and never winced, to fear (at last) 14 the frown of a Nubian slave?
+Strange, friend monometallist!
+But true!

-With sodomy, too, no children come, to cloud one's love with cares material and profane.
-I love my own children deeply, intensely; but they are rivals to my wife.
-Nothing can intervene between my boy and me but the slow foot of change, for sodomites are mortal; but that immortal longing in them which is πνεύματος - That twins them with the Lord of Resurrection; and even as I plunge my member into the sarcophagus, the flesh-eater, the podex of my lover, and withdraw it, its strength renewed as the eagle's, so do I know that when the Eater of all flesh devours me altogether, I shall arise in my strength, through the blessed resurrection of our Lord Jesus, the lover of John the beautiful, into a world where erectio penis shall be the rule and not the exception.
+With sodomy, too, no children come, to cloud one's love with cares rivals to my wife.
+Nothing can intervene between my boy and me but the slow foot of change, for sodomites are mortal; but that immortal longing in them which is [Greek] pedaerastia -That twins them with the Lord of Resurrection; and even as I plunge my member in the sarcophagus, the flesh-eater, the podex of my lover, and withdraw it, its strength renewed as the eagle's, so do I know that when the Eater of all flesh devours me altogether, I shall arise in my strength, through the blessed resurrection of our Lord Jesus, the lover of John the beautiful, into a world where erectio penis shall be the rule and not the exception.
 Where, please God, we shall all be Sapphists and Sodomites, joined each to each in one incredible spinthria, with the extreme orgasm (which is the Holy Ghost) abiding upon us and within us for ever and ever.